scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/index.rst

 .. meta::
    :description: Switching from DynamoDB to ScyllaDB.
 This guide covers the differences between the two databases and how to migrate your data.
-   :keywords: dynamodb, scylladb, migration, switch, guide
+   :keywords: DynamoDB, ScyllaDB, migration, switch, guide

 =======================
 Switching from DynamoDB